Mercedes 37/95

-The Mercedes 37/95 was an early touring car first built in 1910–11 as the 37/90 and produced commercially from 1913 as the 37/95.
-It had a massive Daimler four cylinder 9.5 litre engine generating 90–95 horsepower, which provided power to the rear wheels by chain drive allowing the car to reach 71 mph (115 km/h).
+The Mercedes 37/95 was an early touring car first built in 1910–11 by Mercedes as the 37/90 and produced commercially from 1913 as the 37/95.
+It had a Daimler four cylinder 9.5 litre engine generating 90–95 horsepower, which provided power to the rear wheels by chain drive allowing the car to reach 71 mph (115 km/h).

+The body was designed by French Labourdette coach company and the engine was designed by Paul Daimler.
+It was the last chain-driven car produced by Daimler-Motoren-Gesellschaft.
+The 90 h.p. engine, combined with a four speed manual transmission, allowed the car to reach a top speed of 70 mph while weighing 4,300 lb.
+While powerful, the car was also built for luxury and comfort.
+Ferdinand I of Bulgaria ordered a 37/90 luxury saloon model, one of few with enclosed bodywork, in 1912.
+A year and a half after the 37/90 was redesignated as the 37/95, the engine's displacement was increased to 9.8 liters, upon which it was given a new designation reflecting the increased engine size and horsepower, the 38/100.
+DMG ceased production of the 38/100 in 1915.

 Racing

 The 37/95 won a number of races, including the Elgin Trophy and the Vanderbilt Cup.
 The car was known for some time as the most powerful car in the world.